 Dates of Collection: The following are important dates in the data collection process.

-Data for the 2011 survey year encompasses fiscal years that ended between July 1, 2010 and June 30, 2011 (FY2011), and does not reflect data for the entire calendar year of 2011.
-There are exceptions to the fiscal year rule for the state pension systems in Alabama, Michigan, and Texas.
-For these systems, the fiscal year moves beyond the June 30 cutoff.
-The data for survey year 2011 covers the fiscal year ending August 31, 2011 for Texas and September 30, 2011 for Alabama and Michigan.
-These exceptions are made to better align the data with the State Finance Survey.
-In addition, there are also exceptions for local pension systems in Alabama, Nebraska, and Texas.
-The local school pension system data coincide with the start of the traditional school year.
-For more information, please refer to the 2006 Classification Manual.
-[PDF, 2.78MB]
+Data for survey year 2012 encompass fiscal years that ended between July 1, 2011, and June 30, 2012 (FY2012), and do not reflect data for the entire calendar year of 2012.
+There are exceptions to the fiscal year rule for the state retirement systems in Alabama.
+Michigan, and Texas.
+For systems in these states, the fiscal year moves beyond the June 30 cutoff.
+The data for survey year 2012 covers the fiscal year ending August 31, 2012 for Texas and September 30, 2012 for Alabama and Michigan.
+These exceptions are made to better align the pensions data with the State Finance Survey.

 The Census Bureau collects these data by law under Title 13, U.S. Code, Sections 161.